rndevoo/chat/README.md

-Now, if it hasn't already been created, we need to create a custom Docker network so we run all of our services containers and the RabbitMQ server in the same network and can communicate with each other.
+Now, if it hasn't already been created, we need to create a custom Docker network so we run all of our services containers and the RabbitMQ server in the same network and they can communicate with each other.

-So, check if the network has been created:
+So, check if the network already exists:

 ```bash
 $ docker network ls | grep rndevoo_network